What Is a Body Piercing?

 The body piercer will give you instructions on how to care for your new piercing and what to do if there is a problem.

 It's normal to have mild swelling and tenderness at the pierced area.
 There may be a lot of swelling with a tongue piercing.
 Serious problems can happen if you try to pierce yourself, have a friend do it for you, or have it done in any unclean environment.
 Make sure it's done by a professional in a safe and clean environment.

 But even if you are careful, problems can happen.
 Common problems related to body piercing include:

 - scarring and keloids

-- allergic reaction to the jewelry that's used
+- allergic reaction to the jewelry

 Depending on the body part that was pierced, healing time can be a few weeks to several months.
-If you do get a piercing, make sure you take good care of it afterward — don't pick or tug at it, keep the area clean with water and gentle soap (not alcohol or hydrogen peroxide).
+If you do get a piercing, make sure you take good care of it afterward — don't pick or tug at it, and keep the area clean with water and gentle soap (not alcohol or hydrogen peroxide).
 Always wash your hands before touching your piercing.
 If you have a mouth piercing, use an alcohol-free, antibacterial mouthwash or other recommended oral cleanser.

 Call your doctor if you have bleeding, increased pain, or any signs of infection.